 Booking Instructions: Please select one pass option.
 Leave quantity at 1 unless you have more than 1 vehicle or motorcycle.
 Valid for a one time admission for use anytime during your stay.

 Within a breathtaking drive of Mt Rushmore, visit the places that put South Dakota on the map.
-The Black Hills Great Eight package features …Starting at $559
+The Great American Road Trip features the 244…Starting at $559

 Hill City Heart of the Hills Family Fun

 Located just a few miles from Mount Rushmore, Hill City is home to Sue, one of the most popular Tyrannosaurus rex skeletons where you can se…Starting at $729